nearbear/ValheimBepinexMods/BetterAutoRun/Package/README.md

 # BetterAutoRun for Valheim

-This is a Bepinex mod for Valheim that enables strafing and button-free mouse control for autorun
+This is a Bepinex mod for Valheim that enables strafing, auto sprint, and button-free mouse control for autorun

+## Configuration

+- sprintUntil: Auto sprint until you have this much stamina remaining (percentage, 0 to 1).
+Set to 1 to disable.

 ## Installation (manual)